awhicks/CS-3704-S23/_lectures/lect02.md

 # What then?

-* If you can make progress on [jpa00](https://ucsb-cs156.github.io/f22/lab/jpa00/), I suggest working on that.
+* The autograder is now working for [jpa00](https://ucsb-cs156.github.io/f22/lab/jpa00/)!
+If you haven't submitted yet (or if you have, but you don't yet have a score of 100%, I suggest working on that.)
-* If you've gotten as far as you can with [jpa00](https://ucsb-cs156.github.io/f22/lab/jpa00/) (i.e. you're up to the step of final submission on Gradescope, and have submitted, but because the autograder is broken, you are not getting a valid score, or meaningful feeedback), then consider moving on to [jpa01](https://ucsb-cs156.github.io/f22/lab/jpa01/), and going as far as you can with that.
+* If you've finished [jpa00](https://ucsb-cs156.github.io/f22/lab/jpa00/) then consider moving on to [jpa01](https://ucsb-cs156.github.io/f22/lab/jpa01/), and going as far as you can with that.
+I hope to have the autograder for that one working soon as well.

 And you can also work on these homework assignments if you haven't yet completed them: